 Cleveland Singer/Songwriter, Tracy Marie has written hundreds of songs, released 5 albums and has performed professionally for more than 20 years in the Rock, Blues and Folk scene..
 Her performances have included venues from nursing homes to the Ryman Auditorium in Nashville and back home at the Rock and Roll Hall of Fame where she received a nomination for "Rock Hall Riot Girl" in 2008, an award also received by Joan Jett.
-In addition to performing, Tracy has been the director of the Breastfest Cleveland, an annual benefit helping breast cancer patients and families going on it's 20th year and featuring mostly female fronted bands from northeast Ohio.
+In addition to performing, Tracy has been the director of the Breastfest Cleveland, an annual benefit helping breast cancer patients and families going on it's 20th year and featuring female fronted bands from the north coast.

 Tracy's music is her connection to her community, where she has made herself known as an outspoken advocate for disability rights and strives to improve care for those with rare diseases.
 She herself was diagnosed with a rare condition called Morquio Syndrome, a type of skeletal dysplasia caused by a missing enzyme.
 Still, she continues to write, record and perform her music despite her physical challenges.

 In the spring of 2020, Tracy Marie recorded a new album entitled, "A Dark Place" produced by chart topping producer, Jim Wirt who produced well known acts including Fiona Apple and Incubus, musical influences of Tracy Marie.
 The album is set for release this winter.